Casey is an avid gardener and homesteader with years of experience managing Mother Nature.

 I love yellow squash.
 I'd say it's my favorite vegetable to eat.
 Cleaning my squashkin was really weird but fun.

-The amount of seeds in what looked like a yellow squash was crazy!
+The number of seeds in what looked like a yellow squash was crazy!
 I've never seen a squash with two handfuls of seeds inside.
 Because the squashkin was more like a pumpkin, I couldn't slice it like I would a squash.
 With squash, I slice it into thin slices and then batter and fry.

 The squashkin was so pumpkin-shaped it didn't make sense to slice it.
 Instead, I shredded it like I would if I were making hashbrowns.
 After I cleaned out all the seeds, I shredded the squashkin and made some fritters.
 They tasted exactly like normal squash fritters.